 Students also create an ePortfolio, or collection of work in an electronic format, you can document your progress towards program and professional goals.
 These samples illustrate your distinct abilities to employers.
 Graduates are positioned for leadership roles within all segments of higher education, including student affairs, alumni relations, financial aid, marketing, consulting, accreditation agencies, and other specialized institutes.

 Engage in experiential learning and a Capstone project

 Interactive learning and group project-based work allow students to network and build global connections

 Students design and create an e-portfolio to document their progress and work in the program

 Online Program provides flexibility and interactive experience for working professionals

 Employment among postsecondary education administrators for 2022 is projected to be 185,300, a projected 15% increase from 2012 (Source: U.S. Bureau of Labor Statistics, 2013).
 Most students go on to work within research universities, community colleges, state colleges and universities, liberal arts colleges, or higher education institutions and agencies.
 Graduates of this program hold a wide range of positions in administration, enrollment, admissions, financial aid, student life, consulting, information technology or other sectors; both within and aligned with higher education.

-- Senior Director of Strategic Marketing
+Assistant Director of Marketing and Communication

 Assistant Dean of Admissions

-- Education Entrepreneur
+Consultant and Education Entrepreneur